A municipal security trade or transaction is a sale of a bond by one party to another.

 and delivered the bonds to the underwriters for further distribution to the marketplace.

-the name of the issuer and the issue description – together, this is the full name
+of the issuer and the issue description – together, this is the full name of the bonds,

 Interest Rate – shows the stated

-interest (or “coupon”) rate of the securities for fixed-rate securities.
-This will
+interest (or “coupon”) rate for fixed-rate securities.
+This will generally be shown

 Price – shows the price at which